ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Onboarding to the Team vs. the Company

 There are elements of onboarding any engineer new to your company that should be consistent across all hires. is includes the high-level process, the emphasis on organizational culture, the types of documentation that new hires receive, and the structure of sharing documentation and setting onboarding milestones.
-You wouldn t want your frontend teams to have a rockstar-smooth onboarding process but your backend teams to be clueless.
+You wouldn't want your frontend teams to have a rockstar-smooth onboarding process but your backend teams to be clueless.
 First impressions count, and onboarding is your opportunity to ensure that all team members get a great first experience of your organization and are introduced in a consistent way to your company's values and your team's best practices.

 That's not to say that the nuts and bolts of onboarding will be identical across teams.
 You can and should have different materials for different teams when it makes sense, and every team and individual hire should have a customized onboarding plan and milestones.